New buraries for engineering students funded by Birmingham graduate, Emeritus Professor Barry P Hughes

 ‘Professor Hughes had a distinguished career, teaching many students during his time at the University.
 The new Bursary creates a significant impact supporting our most vulnerable students and continuing Professor Hughes' legacy.
 These generous awards will help students cope with the hardships they experience and ultimately overcome barriers to their academic progress.’
 Professor Karl Dearn, Head of Civil Engineering.

 The Professor BP Hughes Bursary is open to all undergraduate and postgraduate students in the School of Engineering who are experiencing financial difficulties.
 Several bursaries of up to £5,000 will be available for students to apply for each year for the next ten years.
 There will also be the opportunity for students to apply for emergency grants in exceptional circumstances throughout the academic year.
-Full details of the application process will be announced at the start of the academic year.
+Full details of the application process will be announced soon.

 'We are delighted to be able to offer the Professor BP Hughes Bursary to students within the School of Engineering experiencing financial hardship.
 The donation from the Hughes family in supporting students within the School is hugely appreciated, and their generosity will have a hugely positive impact of students in need over the next decade.
 I very much look forward to welcoming the Hughes family on to campus to thank them in person.'
 Professor Clive Roberts, Head of the School of Engineering.